kk-spartans/scholars-cup/08 - Reliving It Up/02 - Reincarnation stories and why they resonate today.md

  - Characters were losers, nobodies, and stuck in their old life — death wipes the slate clean.
  - Escapism.
  - Fulfilled wishes (overpowered, immediate clout)
- - Twists of villianess
+ - Twists of villainess
- - Satisfaction of “look w”
+ - Satisfaction of “look who’s winning now”

+It’s popular because modern life is just flat.
+A lot of people are tired, lonely,